EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Validate that there is a solution to the curve definition for the given x-coordinate X_U.

-If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.
+If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
 If V does not support the curve ECDH-Curve_U, but supports another ECDH curves in ECDH-Curves_U, then the error message MUST include a diagnostic payload describing the first supported ECDH curve in ECDH-Curves_U.

 * Pass UAD_1 to the application.